David Copperfield

 But if it had, Dickens's work might not have accommodated all the characters we've come to love or hate.
 It might not have been as popular as it was and might not have endured to be read by us today.

-It has also been said that Dickens himself must have felt that in this supposedly autobiographical novel he did not get his own character right, making David too bland and too good as he grew older, for he was to take another crack at it a decade later with Great Expectations, a similar story but with the young lead turning out quite differently.
+It has also been said that Dickens himself must have felt that in this supposedly autobiographical novel he did not get his own character right.
+That he made David too bland and too good as he grew older.
+He was to take another crack at it a decade later with Great Expectations, a somewhat similar story but with the young lead turning out quite differently.

 This speculation may or may not be justified but it doesn't change the fact that the earlier novel, with all its flaws, provides one of the greatest literary experiences you can ever laugh, cry and sigh over—sometimes all at the same time.